 This digital makeover shows how the use of just a few dental restorations can sometimes...

-a) Dental crowns - With this makeover simulation, crowns are used to improve the color, shape and apparent alignment of teeth. b) Root canal treatment - It seems likely that there is a history of nerve-space issues with the darkened tooth.
+a) Dental crowns - With this makeover simulation, crowns are used to improve the color, shape and apparent alignment of teeth. b) Causes - It's possible that much of the wear has been caused by a tooth grinding habit. c) Root canal treatment - It seems likely that there is a history of nerve-space issues with the darkened tooth.

 View more makeovers -